IDouble/Binary-Calculator-JavaScript/README.md

 - [ ] Implementing a switch that allows you to change between Unsigned and Signed (negative numbers possible, ex. unsigned **16-Bit** Integer).
 - [ ] Using BigNumber.js, this is needed to display **64-Bit**, **128-Bit** , **256-Bit**, ...
 (JavaScript has no datatypes, var is being saved as a **signed 32-Bit Integer +- 2 147 483 647**).
 - [ ] More responsive elements and better support for mobile devices.
-- [ ] Implementing a Ternary Calculator that is working with Trits and Trytes, this is very interesting for quantum mechanics (Quantum Computing).
+- [x] Implementing a Ternary Calculator that is working with Trits and Trytes, this is very interesting for quantum mechanics (Quantum Computing).
 It's a good way of a concept that could be used to use the power of Qubits that can have multiple states.
+[It's Done, Check it out here!](https://github.com/AYIDouble/Trinary-Calculator-JavaScript)
 - [ ] More numeral systems.